PETULA TO JOIN THE CAST OF MARY POPPINS IN LONDON

-After a 22 year absence from the West End, Petula has been cast in a featured role as the Bird Woman in the upcoming revival of the classic musical, Mary Poppins.
-Petula will sing the iconic song "Feed the Birds," and in recognition of Petula's musical abilities, the show's producers have reportedly expanded the role and asked her to "do a little extra," at the end of the "Anything Can Happen," number.
+After a 22 year absence from the West End, Petula is now starring in a featured role as the Bird Woman in the current revival of the classic musical, Mary Poppins.
+Petula sings the iconic song "Feed the Birds," and in recognition of Petula's musical abilities, the show's producers have expanded the role so that she is also featured in the "Anything Can Happen," number.

 Without a rest from her grueling Blood Brothers tour in the USA, Petula was asked to play Norma Desmond in Andrew Loyd Webber's Sunset Boulevard in London's West End.
 Petula thought she wouldn't be right for the part, but fortunately Trevor Nunn was able to convince her that she'd be "marvellous."
 Trevor honored Petula at a "This Is Your Life" taping (Petula's third) by stating unequivocally, "Petula is the real thing!"